AndroDevcd/Sharp/doc/CHANGELIST.md

     # Known Issues
         * JIT is not currently supported on any platform
         * The Profiler is not supported
+        * Dictionaries are not fully supported by the lang

     runtime version: 2.6.0
     compiler version: 0.2.9